Xu-Yao/xu-yao.github.io/_pages/about.md

 About Me
 ======
-I am a senior research scientist at [Flawless](https://www.flawlessai.com/) working on generative AI technologies for visual dubbing.
+I am a Senior Research Scientist at [Flawless](https://www.flawlessai.com/) working on generative AI technologies for visual dubbing.
 Prior to this, I was a Cifre PhD researcher at [InterDigtial R&D](https://www.interdigital.com/research-and-innovation) working on deep learning algorithms for face editing in 4K movies.
 I obtained my Ph.D. from [Telecom Paris](https://www.telecom-paris.fr/en/home) in 2022.
-I received my M.Sc. from [Mines Paris](http://www.mines-paristech.fr/) and my B.Sc from [Fudan University](https://www.fudan.edu.cn/en/).
+I received my M.Sc. from [Mines Paris](https://www.minesparis.psl.eu/en/home/) and my B.Sc from [Fudan University](https://www.fudan.edu.cn/en/).

 My research interests lie in the general area of image and video synthesis, generative modeling, diffusion models and latent space interpretation.
 My [PhD thesis](https://tel.archives-ouvertes.fr/tel-03788218) was on face editing in high resolution videos using deep learning methods.